 I like to give children real things and also let them handle delicate or breakable items, like the miniature china tea set which this little one is learning pouring with.
 He absolutely loves his tea set.

 He got really excited on a trip into the town centre where we discovered a whole tea shop!
 REAL teapots and plates!!!
 He had to handle them all!
 We came home with a new set of beautiful rainbow spoons.

 He loves to come shopping with me.
 I never tell him, “Don’t touch!” as I so often hear mothers say to their children.
 For a start, that simply doesn’t work – children NEED to touch everything!
 And they see adults touching everything in the shop!
 I want him to learn to handle china gently, and how else will he learn?
-He proves to me every time I take him out that he CAN be trusted to be very gentle, as he goes around the shop investigating ornaments while the assistant hovers, looking jittery. 🙂 I just crouch next to him saying REALLY CALMLY, “We have to be Very Gentle with this.
+He proves to me every time I take him out that he CAN be trusted to be very gentle, as he goes around the shop investigating ornaments while the assistant hovers, looking jittery. 🙂 I just crouch next to him saying softly and REALLY CALMLY, “We have to be Very Gentle with this.
 It’s Delicate.”
 And he is!
 We’ve never had a single breakage!